 But with his small crew — an assistant, agent, and two architects — Jiri managed to work around these parameters.
 His team acted as the talent, and he staged most of them in motion, to parallel the name and atmosphere of the building.

-The unique interior of the building is very dark and modern, with sleek black lines that follow hallways and metal finishes on furniture and lights.
-Yet with features like all glass meeting rooms and walls, Jiri was able to brighten the futuristic tone with light streaming in from all angles.
+The unique interior of the building is very dark and modern.
+It features sleek black lines that follow hallways and metal finishes on furniture and lights.
+However, with features like all glass meeting rooms and walls, Jiri was able to brighten the futuristic tone with light streaming in from all angles.

 Postproduction involved exposure blending and picking the right model pose.
 The dynamic range was insane in some of the shots.
 I had to use artificial lighting to bring it all together.

 As we adapt to new styles of working our workspaces parallel these changes.
-Jiri’s images help clients like Scott Weber illustrate a stylish modern way of working in tandem with our colleagues, with undivided spaces that aid in collaboration.
+Simultaneously, Jiri’s images help clients like Scott Weber illustrate a stylish modern way of working in tandem with our colleagues.
+They showcase undivided spaces that aid in collaboration.
 As Jiri paints it, the future of working is modern, open, and bright.